h1376h/MLCourse/ML_Obsidian_Vault/Lectures/6/Quiz/L6_3_Quiz.md

 - Worried about overfitting to irrelevant details
 - Priority: Avoiding bias toward high-cardinality features

-1. **Matching Game**: Connect each client (A, B, C, D) with their ideal algorithm (ID3, C4.5, CART).
+1. **Matching Game**: Connect each client (A, B, C, D) with their ideal algorithm (ID3, C4.5, CART using Gini impurity, CART using Entropy).
 Draw lines or write pairs.
 2. **Consultation Notes**: For each match, write a one-sentence business justification that you'd tell the client.
+3. **CART Comparison**: For clients who could use either CART approach, explain when you'd recommend Gini impurity vs entropy and why.
-3. **The Plot Twist**: Client D mentions they also need to predict continuous insurance claim amounts.
+4. **The Plot Twist**: Client D mentions they also need to predict continuous insurance claim amounts.
 Does this change your recommendation?
 Explain.
-4. **Elevator Pitch**: You have 30 seconds in an elevator to explain to a non-technical CEO why different algorithms exist.
+5. **Elevator Pitch**: You have 30 seconds in an elevator to explain to a non-technical CEO why different algorithms exist.
 Write your pitch (2-3 sentences max).

 For a detailed explanation of this question, see [Question 40: Algorithm Matchmaker](L6_3_40_explanation.md).

+## Question 41

+### Problem Statement
+Deep dive into CART algorithm: Compare and contrast Gini impurity vs Entropy as splitting criteria.

+#### Task
+1. **Mathematical Foundation**:
+   - Write the formula for Gini impurity: $Gini(p) = 1 - \sum_{i=1}^{k} p_i^2$
+   - Write the formula for Entropy: $H(p) = -\sum_{i=1}^{k} p_i \log_2(p_i)$
+   - For a binary classification problem with class probabilities $[p, 1-p]$, show that both measures reach their maximum at $p = 0.5$

+2. **Numerical Comparison**: Given a dataset split into two groups:
+   - Group 1: [8 positive, 2 negative]
+   - Group 2: [3 positive, 7 negative]
+   Calculate both Gini impurity and Entropy for each group and for the overall split.

+3. **Binary Split Analysis**: For a categorical feature "Size" with values {Small, Medium, Large} and target distribution:
+   - Small: [2, 8] (2 positive, 8 negative)
+   - Medium: [5, 5] (5 positive, 5 negative)
+   - Large: [8, 2] (8 positive, 2 negative)

+   Find the optimal binary split using:
+   - CART with Gini impurity
+   - CART with Entropy

+4. **Theoretical Differences**:
+   - When would Gini impurity and entropy produce different optimal splits?
+   - What are the computational advantages of Gini impurity over entropy?
+   - In what scenarios might entropy be preferred over Gini impurity?

+5. **Practical Implications**:
+   - For a real-world dataset with 1000 samples and 20 features, which impurity measure would you choose and why?
+   - How would your choice affect training time, tree interpretability, and final performance?

+For a detailed explanation of this question, see [Question 41: CART Impurity Measures Deep Dive](L6_3_41_explanation.md).